getalp/wikIR/README.md

 # Citation

-If you use wikIR tool ot the dataset we provideto produce results for your scientific publication, please refer to our paper:
+If you use wikIR tool or the dataset we provide to produce results for your scientific publication, please refer to our paper:

 **TDB**